SharedSmally/doc/debug.md

  -ltrace
  - ptrace

-lsof
+## Tools
+- lsof : list open files and libraries used for the process:  lsof -p process
 - ldd : print shared library dependencies
 - nm : list symbols from object files
 - pmap :  report memory map of a process
-- lsof : list open files

 ## tcpdump